 - The disk capacity offered in the package you plan to choose.

 - Office applications preferences – dynamic Google applications or classic solutions known from Office suites.

-If you’re still having trouble making a decision, then make an appointment for a free consultation with a specialist to implement cloud solutions with FOTC.
+If you’re still having trouble making a decision over the right cloud storage service, then make an appointment for a free consultation with a specialist to implement cloud solutions with FOTC.